Igalia/phpreport/docs/user/other-management.rst

 There are some other entities in PhpReport, not mentioned before, with their own management interfaces.

-Area creation, edition and deletion
+Create, edit and delete areas
 =====================================

-In the *Areas management* screen you will be able to create, edit and delete cities.
+In the *Areas management* screen you will be able to create, edit and delete areas.
 It can be accessed from the *Data management* menu, section *Areas*.

 .. figure:: i/menu-data-mgmt-areas.png